 Although I am sure that many things in my early childhood have been forgotten, a few things stand out.
 The first spirit I remember seeing and talking to appeared to me when I was four.
 We lived in Spokane, Washington, in an ancient, two-story house that had been split into two apartments.
 We lived upstairs.

 On the day the talking spirit came, Mother was visiting with the woman who lived downstairs.
-I was sitting on the floor of our living room, playing with a now forgotten toy.
+I sat on the floor of our living room, playing with a now forgotten toy.
 I heard, “Hello, can you see me?”
 I looked up, and standing in front of me was a tall, muscular man wearing a short, leopard-skin tunic, white tights, and leather boots that laced up the front.
 He had bright red hair and a handle-bar mustache.
 His eyes were vivid blue.
 Now, I know he was dressed like a 19th century circus strongman.

 “Hello,” I said.
 “I can see you.
 What’s your name?”
 I think back at my lack of fear and wonder at the simplicity of a child’s acceptance at what is instead of what it all means.